hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

   - show/tell/ask/advise/teach + V + what/how/where to do sth
 - Begin/start/continue/intend/bother: can use with both V-ing and "to V"
 - -> Usually not use V-ing after V-ing (eg it is starting to ...)
+- Would like/love/prefer/hate + to have done sth: regret now that didn't/couldn't do it
+- Like to: choose to do sth even when not enjoying it
+- -> Vs like doing (most situation)

 ### 55. Verb + object + to
 - Want/expect/ask/help/would like/would prefer: